 Student Disciplinary Process

-A. The Office of the Dean of Student Affairs is responsible for the administration of the student disciplinary process at Bowdoin College.
-Any question of interpretation or application of the student disciplinary process shall be referred to the Dean of Student Affairs for final determination.
+A. The Office of the Dean of Students is responsible for the administration of the student disciplinary process at Bowdoin College.
+Any question of interpretation or application of the student disciplinary process shall be referred to the Senior Vice President and Dean for Student Affairs for final determination.

-B. The Office of the Dean of Student Affairs will review all claims of alleged violations by Bowdoin students of both the Academic Honor and the Social Code.
-After reviewing the claims, cases will either be referred to a Student Affairs staff member to be handled as a Dean’s Review or to the Judicial Board for a formal hearing.
-Typically, minor violations will be resolved via Dean’s Review and allegations of major violations will be referred to the Judicial Board, but the Dean of Student Affairs reserves the right to act administratively in appropriate cases without a Judicial Board hearing.
-For a list of possible sanctions please see Section A "Potential Disciplinary Sanctions" under Additional Information Regarding Student Discipline below.
+B. The Office of the Dean of Students will review all claims of alleged violations by Bowdoin students of both the Academic Honor and the Social Code.
+After reviewing the claims, cases will either be referred to a Student Affairs staff member to be handled administratively or to the Judicial Board for a formal hearing.
+Typically, minor violations will be resolved by the Office of the Dean of Students and allegations of major violations will be referred to the Judicial Board, but the Dean of Students may act administratively in appropriate cases without a Judicial Board hearing.
+For a list of possible sanctions, please see Section A., "Potential Disciplinary Sanctions" and Section B., "Temporary Measures” under Additional Information Regarding Student Discipline.

 C. College disciplinary proceedings may be initiated against a student charged with a violation of a law that is also a violation of the Academic Honor Code and/or Social Code without regard to the status of civil or criminal proceedings.
 The College may conduct disciplinary proceedings prior to, simultaneously with, or after civil or criminal proceedings, including disciplinary proceedings initiated by another institution during a student's study away.
 This decision may not be appealed.

-F. In the event that a student fails to comply with a sanction or sanctions, the student’s diploma may be withheld and degree deferred until the student has satisfied the terms of the sanction(s).
+F. In the event that a student fails to comply with a sanction or sanctions, the College may take additional disciplinary action, including, but not limited to, withholding the student’s diploma and deferring the student’s degree until the student has satisfied the terms of the sanction(s).

 THE JUDICIAL BOARD

-When cases are referred to the Judicial Board, the Board must determine whether a violation of the Bowdoin College Academic Honor Code or Social Code has been committed by a student.
-The Judicial Board is charged with the responsibility of determining what happened, ascertaining if what happened constitutes a violation of the Academic Honor Code or Social Code, and recommending to the Dean of Student Affairs what sanction, if any, should be imposed.
+When cases are referred to the Judicial Board, a Panel of the Board must determine whether a violation of the Bowdoin College Academic Honor Code or Social Code has been committed by a student.
+The Panel is charged with the responsibility of determining what happened, ascertaining whether what happened constitutes a violation of the Academic Honor Code or Social Code, and recommending to the Dean of Students what sanction, if any, should be imposed.

-Deviation from the stated number of Board members may occur only with the approval of the Respondent or, under certain circumstances, as determined by the Dean of Student Affairs and the Board Chair.
+Deviation from the stated number of Panel members may occur only with the approval of the parties or, under certain circumstances, as determined by the Dean of Students and the Board Chair.
+The Dean of Students may call on previous faculty Board members to serve as needed.

-The Judicial Board Advisor will attend the hearing and the Board’s deliberations and may advise the Board on procedural matters but shall not vote.
-The Dean of Student Affairs may attend the hearing but not deliberations.
+The Judicial Board Advisor will attend the hearing and the Panel’s deliberations and may advise the Panel on procedural matters but shall not vote.
+The Dean of Students shall attend the hearing, but not deliberations.

-Newly-selected Board members, deans, staff, or members of the Student Appeals and Grievances Committee may attend the hearing and the Board’s deliberations for training or educational purposes.
+Newly-selected Judicial Board members, deans, staff, or members of the Student Appeals Committee may observe a hearing for training or educational purposes.
+Only newly-selected Judicial Board members may attend deliberations for training purposes.

 C. Selection of the Judicial Board

-The selection process is overseen by the Judicial Board Advisor (designated by the Dean of Student Affairs) and the current Chair of the Judicial Board.
+New student members will be selected by the existing Judicial Board student members and the Judicial Board Advisor.
+The selection process is overseen by the Judicial Board Advisor and the current Chair and Vice Chair of the Judicial Board.
 Nominations for student Board members will be solicited from students as well as faculty and staff, but all students in good standing are welcome to apply.
-(Student applicants on academic probation or disciplinary probation may not be considered.)
-Faculty members shall be recommended by the Committee on Governance and Faculty Affairs and appointed by the President.
+Student applicants on academic probation or social probation will not be considered.

 D. Expectations of Judicial Board Members

 Members of the Board are expected to uphold and exemplify the standards of the Bowdoin College Academic Honor Code and Social Code.
-Judicial Board members who are formally charged with an alleged violation of the Academic Honor Code or Social Code must dismiss themselves from their particular hearing.
+Student members must be in good academic and social standing.
+Members who face disciplinary action for serious breaches of any Bowdoin College policy may be temporarily suspended from Board activity until the issue is resolved.
+If a Board member is formally charged with an alleged violation of the Academic Honor Code or Social Code, they must dismiss themselves from all Board activity until their case is resolved.
 Board members found responsible for violating either Code may be dismissed from the Board.

 Members of the Board are expected to respect and maintain confidentiality of all matters that come before the Board.
 Violation of this confidentiality will lead to dismissal from the Board.